Royal Standard, SE3 7JQ

 Pub in Blackheath.

-It was previously part of the Orchid Group, specifically their Do Drop Inns chain, but according to the August/September issue of London Drinker, following Orchid's descent into administration it has most likely been bought by Mitchells & Butlers.
-We haven't visited since the change of ownership, so some of the information below may be out of date.
+It was previously part of the Orchid Group, specifically their Do Drop Inns chain, but following Orchid's 2014 descent into administration it was bought by Mitchells & Butlers and added to their Castle sub-chain.

-Seating is a mix of battered leather sofas and armchairs, banquettes, high chairs and tables, and normal chairs and tables.
-Recessed spotlights in the ceiling are supplemented with shaded lamps here and there.
-Pillars and waist-height wooden screens break up the space, and fabric flowers sit in small vases on the tables.
+The walls are solid painted blocks of dark grey and dark orange above wood panelling.
+Seating is a mix of banquettes and mismatched wooden chairs flanking varnished wooden tables, while lighting is a mix of faux-vintage and faux-industrial.
+Pillars and waist-height wooden screens break up the space, and plastic shrubs sit in small metal buckets on the tables.
 There's some external seating out the front, as well as a small patio-style part-covered garden to one side.

-Kake visited on a Saturday afternoon in September 2013.
-The handpumps on the bar were clipped for Cottage Brewing Phantom (£1.80/half), Theakstons Old Peculier, London Pride, Greene King IPA, and Courage Directors.
-There were only a few other customers in.
-Music was playing, perhaps a little louder than ideal.
+Kake has visited twice now, most recently in July 2019.
+On a Saturday afternoon in September 2013 (under the old management) the handpumps were clipped for Cottage Brewing Phantom (£1.80/half), Theakstons Old Peculier, London Pride, Greene King IPA, and Courage Directors.
+There were only a few other customers in, and music was playing, perhaps a little louder than ideal.
+On a Thursday lunchtime in July 2019, the ales were Laine Mangolicious, St Austell Proper Job, Sharp's Doom Bar, and Hopback Summer Lightning; a pint of lime and soda was 70p.
+There were again only a few other customers in.

 Child-friendliness: They have at least four high chairs, but they're the type with no tray and very little back support.
 There are baby-changing facilities of some kind in the accessible toilet (not checked; this is going by the sign on the door).